Cress Creek Garden Club of Naperville, Inc.

 Paw Paw Garden

 In 2009 Cress Creek Garden Club was inducted into the "Naperville Heritage Hall of Honor" by the Naperville Heritage Society in recognition of more than 30 years of service to the Paw Paw House Gardens.
-In 2015 the club also received the Presidential Service Award, as a result of our sustained committment to volunteerr service.
-CCGC has also re4ceived certificates from the Gardens Clubs of Ilinois for over 40 years of volunteering.
+In 2015 the club also received the Presidential Service Award, as a result of our sustained committment to volunteerrservice.
+CCGC has also received certificates from the Garden Clubs of Ilinois for over 40 years of volunteering.

 In the spring of 2019, a tree was planted in memory of Tulita Wynne who passed in 2016.
 Tulita was a charter club member who helped care for the Paw Paw Garden since 1978.